Gourab9654/asic-design-class/readme.md

 | SRL R16, R14, R2    | 32'h0030a123        | 000000000011 00000 010 00001 0100011       | 32'h00271803      | 000000100010 00000 011 00110 01100000  |
 | SLL R15, R1, R2     | 32'h002097b3        | 000000000010 00000 111 01111 0110011       | 32'h00208783      | 000000100010 00000 111 01111 01100000  |
 ### 2. Identifying Instruction Types
+The given hardcoded instructions are:

+`ADD R8, R9, R10`

+This is the waveform of the given hardcoded verilog program:

+This is the waveform of our verilog program:

+`SUB R10, R8, R9`

+This is the waveform of the given hardcoded verilog program:

+This is the waveform of our verilog program:

+`AND R9, R8, R10`

+ This is the waveform of the given hardcoded verilog program:

+ This is the waveform of our verilog program:

+ `OR R8, R9, R5`

+  This is the waveform of the given hardcoded verilog program:

+  This is the waveform of our verilog program:

+  `XOR r8, r8, r4`

+  This is the waveform of the given hardcoded verilog program:

+  This is the waveform of our verilog program:

+  `SLT r00, r1, r4 `

+  This is the waveform of the given hardcoded verilog program:

+  This is the waveform of our verilog program:

+  `ADDI r02, r2, 5 `

+  This is the waveform of the given hardcoded verilog program:

+  This is the waveform of our verilog program:

+  `SW r2, r0, 4`

+   This is the waveform of the given hardcoded verilog program:

+   This is the waveform of our verilog program:

+   `SRL r06, r01, r1`

+   This is the waveform of our verilog program:

+   `BNE r0, r0, 20`

+   This is the waveform of our verilog program:

+   `BEQ r0, r0, 15`

+   This is the waveform of our verilog program: